christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 # Updating color themes

-Now we just need to implement the `on_colorscheme_changed` to do what we want.
+Now we just need to implement the `on_colorscheme_changed` function to do what we want.
 This is of course a personal preference, but I'll do two things: change theme for helix editor and alacritty terminal.

 Let's first add the [dirs crate](https://crates.io/crates/dirs), which makes it easier to find the correct config files to update: